Drink Driving Offences in NSW

 Driving Under the Influence (DUI) – No BAC Test Required

-Unlike PCA offences, which are based on a breath or blood alcohol test, a DUI charge relies on police observations.
-If an officer believes a driver is intoxicated based on behaviour—such as slurred speech, bloodshot eyes, impaired coordination, or erratic driving—they can lay a DUI charge.
+Unlike PCA offences, which are based on breath or blood alcohol results, a DUI charge relies on police observations of intoxication (slurred speech, impaired balance, erratic driving).

-Police commonly use DUI charges when a person is suspected of drink driving but no formal BAC reading is available, such as when the driver is found at home after an accident.
+- Applies when no BAC test is available, such as when police locate a driver at home after an accident.

 Refusing a Breath Test in NSW